Bahalda

 Bahalda is a small town in the Mayurbhanj district of northern Odisha, India.
-Bahalda is the second largest town in the Bamanghaty subdivision, and was the capital of Mayurbhanj in the 14th century.
-Maa Kichakeswari Temple, one of the most famous in northern Odisha, sits in the town.
+Bahalda is the second capital of Mayurbhanj and Bahalda is the second largest town in the Bamanghaty subdivision, and was the capital of Mayurbhanj in the 14th century.
+Maa Kichakeswari Temple, one of the most famous in northern Odisha sites in the town.

 History

 Bahalda was headquarters of Bamanghati subdivision until 1919, when the headquarters relocated to Rairangpur.